lukas-krecan/json-literal/README.md

       },
       "string" : "value",
       "integer" : 1,
-      "nothing" : null,
+      "null" : null,
       "dbl" : 1.1,
       "flt" : 1.0,
       "arr" : [ 1, "a", 3 ],
       "arr2" : [ "a", "b", "c" ]
     }

-TODO:

-- Support for key renaming so we can use key that are not Java identifiers
+Please note that you can use only valid java identifier for key value.
+So you can not use `null`, `for` or any other keyword.
+But if you prepend the name by $, the library will automatically strip it and use the rest of the string.
+We will need more sophisticated mechanism in the future.